-A few years later, Manchu emperors found that Song Yingxing and his brother had written many articles that were disrespect to their Qing Dynasty, so they destroyed and banned all of their books.
+The ruling class then found that Song Yingxing and his brother were loyal to the Ming Empire and had written many articles that were disrespectful to the Qing Dynasty, so they destroyed and banned all of their works.

-Together with many other exceptional masterpieces, their books and glorious ideas were all burnt into dust.
+Their books and glorious ideas were all burnt into dust with many other exceptional masterpieces.

-Ironically, some of Song Yingxing's masterpieces were spread and well preserved in Japan and some other countries.
+However, Song Yingxing's Tiangong Kaiwu was spread and well-preserved in Japan and other countries.

-Song Yingxing finished most of his great books only within the first four years when he was working as a teacher; soon the chaos, wars and perishing of the Ming Dynasty made him stopped his scientific researches.
+Song Yingxing finished most of his great books only within the first four years when he was working as a teacher; soon, the chaos, wars, and perishing of the Ming Dynasty made him stop his scientific research.

-No one could know what else he would have achieved if the society was stable, or the changing of dynasties were not that cruel.
+No one could know what else he would have achieved if the society had been stable or if the transition of dynasties was not that cruel.